 10. Slick Back Waves

 For gentlemen with wavy hair, rock this hair trend with slicked back styling specifically for your natural hair type.
-Utilise a flexible hold product like a lighter mousse, which will provide a bit more flexibility when it comes to harnessing your curls.
+Utilize a flexible hold product like a lighter mousse, which will provide a bit more flexibility when it comes to harnessing your curls.
 Additionally, be sure to opt for a messier look, which will add dimension to the natural volume created by your waves

 11. Slick Back Fade